Rev. Erin Hensley

 Catherine LaGrone holds a Masters Degree in Education and had three years of experience before beginning at St. Alban's in 2010 as Director of Children’s Ministry.
 Her teaching approach takes all children’s learning styles, abilities, and personalities into account.
 Catherine strives to provide nurturing, relevant spiritual formation for all children ages 3 years to sixth grade.
 In September of 2017, Catherine became the Director of Family Ministries which expanded her role to 30 hours and encompasses nursery care (birth) through 6th grade.
 She also assists with and is a consultant for youth programming.

 Lisa Perez has been the Youth Minister since 2012.
 A certified teacher, she develops and implements programs for seventh through twelfth grades.
 Lisa’s passion is to support youth in their spiritual formation as they navigate their teenage years.
 Her goal is to provide programs and instruction that help youth build a faith, and faith community, that will stick with them into adulthood.
 As of September 2019, Lisa grew from her role as Communications Officers to new role as Parish Life Administrator.
-In this role, she handles communication with the Parish and the wider community, project manager for parish-wide events, coordinating scheduling ministries, outside rentals, and facilities needs, and tech support for staff and office volunteers.
+In this role, she handles communication with the Parish and the wider community, is the project manager for parish-wide events, coordinates scheduling ministries, outside rentals, and facilities needs, and provides tech support for staff and office volunteers.